Gardening and depression.

 My new chapter is takes me down an honest path, with a promise to share my story.
 And this has been a really, really big part of my life for a while now.
 It’s not all that I am.
 It’s not a definition of me as a person.
 But it’s a part of my self, and so, I share.

 When I’ve been at rock bottom, contemplating that life was just too long to carry on feeling like this, forcing myself out to the greenhouse and sowing tiny, tiny seeds gave me something to care for.
 In floods of tears and trembling, just running my hands through dark, rich soil grounded me and calmed my racing heart.

 The more I work through group therapy, CBT and the numbing fuzz of antidepressants, the more I find myself in that little 6 x 4 sanctuary, planting, planting, planting.
 At my worst, trips to B&Q resulted in an almost manic purchase of weary plants from the reduced section.
 I’d bring them home, deadhead and water them, dose them up on growmore, and sit and talk to them with a cup of tea.
-Seed were scattered in trays, in tubs, in pots, in the ground.
+Seeds were scattered in trays, in tubs, in pots, in the ground.
 It was as if my body and mind were somehow working together on this project, in tune with nature.

 In the garden, lining up plants in their tubs, introducing them to their neighbours… it is a strange feeling.
 Like the thoughts that buzz around constantly, all those worries, they’ve disappeared somewhere for a while.
 Like all that matters, all I have to focus on, is the earth and the plants.
 I don’t really know how to explain it, apart from a funny feeling that something is pulling me to the earth.
 Simple actions.